San Roque Church (Cavite City): History

 Sitting at the southern part of the colonial walled city of Cavite, conquering Spaniards in 1571 found the place a forested swamp.
 Its location was very strategic for trade as it was surrounded by water, a likely reason why many Chinese frequented the place.
 In 1573, when the invading Chinese pirate Limahong was repulsed by the Spaniards, he retreated to the northern part of San Roque, today the Philippine military base of Sangley Point.
 In 1614, the province of Cavite was placed under a politico-military government, and San Roque was made an independent pueblo.

 Sometime in 1700, a badly damaged ship stopped for repairs at a certain place in Cavite called Sapa-sapaan.
 Aboard the ship was an image of Saint Roch which the crew venerated as their patron, as the custom was to have saints on board a ship during a voyage to serve as protectors.
 Before work began, the ship’s captain ordered that the image of Saint Roch be placed in the nipa hut that served as the town’s chapel, dedicated to Saint Margaret.
 After the ship had been repaired, the captain asked the workers to re-enshrine the image on the ship, but the crew could not move the statue.
 They told the captain of this, and they decided to leave the image in the chapel.
 The story spread around and since then, Saint Roch was made patron and namesake of the town.

+The 1818 Spanish census showed the area had 3,906 native families and 443 Spanish-Filipino families.